pixi-loopkit/docs/docs/intro.md

 And we are off to the races!

-Jumping ahead a little, here's another keyboard shortcut: if you click on the two squares above, and hit Shift+E on, you should be offered to download a `.tar` archive.
+Jumping ahead a little, here's another keyboard shortcut: if you click on the two squares above and hit Shift+E on, you should be offered to download a `.tar` archive.
 Try it out!

 Hopefully your file manager will know how to deal with a tar file (it's essentially a zip).
 Once you've managed to unzip it, you'll see a `/frames` folder that contains all the individual frames, as well as in the root folder you'll find three shell scripts.
 The shell scripts use `ffmpeg` to convert the PNG frames into a looping GIF or, if the necessity calls for a video, a roughly 30 second mp4 video.